RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 There are two important exceptions to these rules:

 - *Technical* details about an assignment --- for example how to format an equation in Markdown, or getting general help on using Jupyter notebooks --- is fine to discuss in whatever level of detail you want with anyone else.
 - **You can ask me (Talbert) any question you want, about anything, at any time.** Getting help from the professor is not academically dishonest!
-In case I cannot answer a question because it would reveal spoilers for the solution, I'll tell you so.
+In case I cannot answer a question because it would reveal spoilers for the solution, I'll tell you so and it will be no big deal.

 PLEASE NOTE: **There's no need to be academically dishonest in MTH 302, because you can revise and resubmit.** Rather than cheat, *do your best, ask questions, and use the revision process* so that you really grow and learn in the course.